 One Type of Feeling

 Focus on one type of feeling on your thermometer.
-As students get more sophisticated they can certainly add on emotions that seem to happen together, like being sad and angry.
+As students become more sophisticated, they can add emotions that happen together, like sadness and anger.
 Sangry, if you will.

 Explaining the Thermometer

 Use a scale that is 1-5.
 You can also have 0 if you want the scale to show calm that way instead.

 Start with labeling the feeling at 1.
 Then the feeling at 5.
 Then the feeling at 3.
 Finally, the feelings at 2 and 4.

 For example, if we are talking about an anger scale, it would go like this:

 - Label 3 as frustrated,

 - Label 2 as bothered and 4 as angry.

 Moving back and forth on the scale seems more straightforward for students to understand.
 You can also write down all the feelings words on paper and have the student put them in order.